Blog - Merchant Payment Processing- What It Is and How It Adds Value

 That might seem like a nominal amount, but keep in mind that while processing fees on each transaction may provide very little in savings on an individual level, they can equate to millions of dollars for large, enterprise companies.

+Large corporations can choose their payment processing provider.
 In the early days of e-com, companies were still just processing cards to make transactions.
 As the first wave of fintech evolved, PayPal changed the landscape, allowing for a new way to pay for products.
 Once the floodgates were open, companies like Venmo, Stripe, and Square all joined the revolution.
 Then came e-wallets like Google Pay and Apple Pay.

-After all that time and research, they would then have to staff up their departments to make sure all programs worked together and kept their (and their clients) data safe from digital risk
+After all that time and research, they would then have to staff up their departments to make sure all programs worked together and kept their (and their clients) data safe from digital risk.

 When large corporations use an embedded finance provider, they no longer need to invest in an exhaustive search for each and every provider.
-Or the employee overhead to manage it all.
+Or fund the employee overhead to manage it all.

-Written by Chris Scott
+Written by Alviere

 Looking to learn more about…